 These vitamins and minerals generate the growth of red blood cells that carry oxygen to all the body’s cells.
 Including your hair, the fastest growing tissue in your body after bone marrow.

-HERE IS A LIST OF WHAT SHOULD YOU EAT TO REGROW LOST HAIR DURING POSTPARTUM:
+★ WHAT SHOULD I EAT TO REGROW LOST HAIR DURING POSTPARTUM?

 1. Vitamin A